-The following uses may be permissible as an accessory use to a farm winery and/or farm brewery, if authorized by a Special Use Permit approved by the Commission:
+The following uses may be permissible as part of a farm brewery, farm winery, and/or farm distillery, if authorized as part of a Special Use Permit approved by the Commission:

-1. Manufacturing / Production - Manufacturing / production which includes the commercial making of wine and wine by-products and/or beer and beer by-products may be permitted on the premises.
+- 1. Manufacturing / Production Manufacturing / production on the premises, including the commercial making of: - a.
+Beer and directly related by-products, - b.
+Wine and directly related by-products and/or - c.
+Distilled spirits and directly related by-products.